dijital20/pytexas2023-decorators/Cheatsheet.md

 ## Some useful functions/libraries/decorators

 - Built-in
+  - `classmethod` - Decorator that turns a bound function into being bound to the class instead of an instance of the class.
   - `property` - Decorator that turns the wrapped function into a descriptor (object with a `__get__`, `__set__`, and `__del__`).
+- `contextlib`
+  - `contextmanager` - Decorator that turns a function with a single `yield` statement into a context manager.
+- `dataclasses`
+  - `dataclass` - Decorator for a class, instead of a function, that generates boilerplate methods for classes with annotated class-level attributes.
 - `functools`
   - `lru_cache` - Decorator that memoizes outputs based on their input arguments.
   - `wraps` - Decorator that decorates the function wrapper and takes the wrapped function as an argument, and updates the wrapper to look like the wrapped function.
   - `update_wrapper` - Function that takes a wrapper function and the wrapped function, and then updates the wrapper to look like the wrapped function.
-- `contextlib`
-  - `contextmanager` - Decorator that turns a function with a single `yield` statement into a context manager.